semji/reputationvip.github.io/_posts/2015-11-06-elasticon-paris-2015-we-were-there.md

 ---
 layout: post
-title: "Elasticon Paris 2015: We were there !"
+title: "Elasticon Paris 2015: We were there!"
-author: reputation_vip
+author: quentin_fayet
 modified: 2015-11-09
 excerpt: "Reputation VIP were present at the Elasticon Paris 2015, here is what we thought about it!"
 tags: [elastic, elasticsearch, paris, conference, kibana, elk, logstash]